Gilenya (Fingolimod Hydrochloride)

 What Is Gilenya Used For?

-Gilenya is a medication that helps manage multiple sclerosis by changing how your immune system works to protect your nervous system.
+Gilenya is a medication that helps manage relapsing forms of multiple sclerosis (MS), a condition affecting the central nervous system.

 Primary Uses